 - Pending: Organizations that are in the process of completing registration requirements for a given year.
-All organizations will be listed as pending during their registration window, as registration requirements are being completed. - Active New/Re-established: Organizations that have been registered for less than two (2) continuous years; all registration requirements may or may not have been completed by the end of the registration window. - Active Established: Organizations that have been registered for at least two (2) continuous years; at least 15 members of the organization; all registration requirements completed by the end of the registration window. - Inactive: Organizations that have not completed all registration requirements by the end of the registration window.
-This may include organizations that no longer exist as groups on campus. - Unregistered: Organizations that choose to be listed in the Student Organization Directory online, but do not complete registration requirements and so do not receive any benefits or resources listed above.
+All organizations will be listed as pending during their registration window, as registration requirements are being completed. - Active: Organizations that have completed all registration requirements and have been registered for less than two (2) continuous years. - Active Established: Organizations that have been registered for at least two (2) continuous years without a lapse in Active status (excluding Pending status); at least 10 members of the organization. - Inactive: Organizations that have not completed all registration requirements by the end of the registration window.
+This may include organizations that no longer exist as groups on campus. - Inactive Fiscal/Conduct Organizations that are made inactive for failing to meet financial obligations or for reasons relating to conduct. - Unregistered Organizations that do not wish to register.
+These organizations retain no affiliation with The Ohio State University and receive no benefits and are not listed in the Student Organization Directory.